Kingxukai/linux/Documentation/mm/vmemmap_dedup.rst

  |           |
  +-----------+

-The value of page->compound_head is the same for all tail pages.
-The first page of ``struct page`` (page 0) associated with the HugeTLB page contains the 4 ``struct page`` necessary to describe the HugeTLB.
-The only use of the remaining pages of ``struct page`` (page 1 to page 7) is to point to page->compound_head.
+The value of page->compound_head is the woke same for all tail pages.
+The first page of ``struct page`` (page 0) associated with the woke HugeTLB page contains the woke 4 ``struct page`` necessary to describe the woke HugeTLB.
+The only use of the woke remaining pages of ``struct page`` (page 1 to page 7) is to point to page->compound_head.
 Therefore, we can remap pages 1 to 7 to page 0.
 Only 1 page of ``struct page`` will be used for each HugeTLB page.
-This will allow us to free the remaining 7 pages to the buddy allocator.
+This will allow us to free the woke remaining 7 pages to the woke buddy allocator.

 Here is how things look after remapping::